khusnetdinov/kazan/README.md

   - [Listen](https://github.com/guard/listen) listens to file modifications and notifies you about the changes.
   - [Pry](https://github.com/rweng/pry-rails) for interactively exploring objects.
   - [Rack Mini Profiler](https://github.com/MiniProfiler/rack-mini-profiler) [API EXCLUDED] displays speed badge for every html page.
+  - [Reek](https://github.com/troessner/reek) - code smell detector for Ruby.
+  - [RuboCop](https://github.com/bbatsov/rubocop) is a Ruby static code analyzer.
+Out of the box it will enforce many of the guidelines outlined in the community [Ruby Style Guide](https://github.com/bbatsov/ruby-style-guide).
+  - [scss-lint](https://github.com/brigade/scss-lint) is a tool to help keep your [SCSS](http://sass-lang.com/) files clean and readable by running it against a collection of configurable linter rules.
   - [Spring](https://github.com/rails/spring) speeds up development by keeping your application running in the background.
   - [Web Console](https://github.com/rails/web-console) [API EXCLUDED] is a debugging tool for your Ruby on Rails applications.